jasimmonsv/jasimmonsv.github.io/mgmt/README.md

 *This also follows my order of urgency

 ### Want to talk?
 Lets talk
 If something comes up, do not wait till our weekly 1:1.
 Reach out to me following my Order of communication.
-I do a bunch of things, and very few of them are more important then spending time talking to someone
+I do a bunch of things, and very few of them are more important then spending time talking to someone who needs to talk to me.

+### My System
+I try my best to trend towards efficency.
+Because of that I try new methods, I research new ideas, and I experiment to find something that fits all my needs.
+Right now my system is heavly based on Getting Things Done by David Allen.
+My system relies heavly on simple technology and building a ritural/habit.
+It is not perfect, but it is a constant work in progress.

 ## Acknowledgments